 - Excellent image quality

 - Accepts Alpha-mount and E-mount lenses

 - A limited selection of native lenses.

-The Sony A7 III may not be the perfect camera for action and sports (which is what the Sony A9 is for), nor for reporting, nature, or study (where the A7R III dominates).
+The Sony A7 III may not be the perfect camera for action and sports (which the Sony A9 is for), nor for reporting, nature, or study (where the A7R III dominates).
 Even so, this camera is more than Capable in a vast majority of situations (including use as a camcorder).

 The Sony α7 III gives you the power to be precise and flexible at the same time and lets you capture once-in-a-lifetime moments in the exact manner you want.

 For this reason, we can be sure that it will offer many satisfactions (in addition to making things difficult for other manufacturers) to users who are looking for a versatile model.
 This is ideal for those who want a resolution of 42 megapixels or a burst of 20 photos per second.

 Get this camera now and have control over overexpressing freedom!